Cosmosvybes/re-useable-comp/README.md

 # Building re-usable components with TS

-This is just some hands on practice on to buil a re-usable components for a react app using TypeScript
+This is just some hands on practice on how to build a re-usable components for a react app using TypeScript